 - Follow all current guidelines for screening, masking, distancing events, and food and drink.

 - Escalate any concerns through the appropriate escalation channels.
 Start with your supervisor, but if that isn’t appropriate, continue up the reporting chain or report on one of the portals.

 - Report any potential exposures or symptoms (see below) and follow any instructions given.
-Follow all directives provided by Occupational/Student Health, as applicable
+Follow all directives provided by Occupational and Student Health, as applicable.

-- Ensure that your correct contact information is in HRMS, so that Occupational Health can reach you
+- Ensure that your correct contact information is in WorkDay, so that Occupational Health can reach you.

 I may have been exposed to COVID-19 or I have some symptoms.
-Who should I call?
+What should I do?